The gangsters who mingled here in these

 These sandstone caves are located underground, underneath a rather large plateau.
 Tom and I took the tour, which was a fascinating experience.
 While it was a warm, June day in Saint Paul, the caves were cool, requiring sweaters!

-Throughout the 12,000 square feet of these caves, one sees "tastefully finished," old decor with newer additions, creating an enhancing atmosphere with a mysterious aura.
+Throughout the 12,000 square feet of these caves, one sees “tastefully finished,” old decor with newer additions, creating an enhancing atmosphere with a mysterious aura.
 One notices the nicely done brick walls, stucco ceilings, and ample, carpeted dining space.
 In the lounge area, there are beautiful tile floors.
-The original 1930s 60 foot bar is in grand shape, as is the 1,600 Sq ft., large hardwood dance floor, located in front of the performance stage.
+The original 1930s 60 foot bar is in grand shape, as is the 1,600 Square feet, large hardwood dance floor, located in front of the performance stage.

 As it was in its history, the Wabasha Caves are used and appreciated today by the people of St. Paul and surrounding suburbs.